My Rare Chronic Illness Is Now Viral On TikTok

 Advertisement

 Mollie and Kirby both benefited from PoTS going viral on TikTok, where there are millions of videos of young women talking about their symptoms and experiences.
-Dr Gregory Plotnikoff is on the medical board of the American organisation Standing Up To POTS and specialises in "complex, chronic, mysterious illness".
-He says that social media can be powerful and calls the prevalence of PoTS information online a kind of "citizen science", a "very powerful new thing".
+Gregory Plotnikoff, MD, MTS, FACP, is on the medical board of the organization Standing Up To POTS and specializes in "complex, chronic, mysterious illness."
+He says that social media can be powerful and calls the prevalence of PoTS information online a kind of "citizen science," a "very powerful new thing."

 Advertisement